alfrix/docs/docs/library/Core_Template.md

 ### User # - # Device Type(s)

-* **RetroPad** - Joypad with analog or Joypad without analog or Keyboard or Mouse or Lightgun or Pointer - *Awaiting description.*
+* **RetroPad** - Joypad or Keyboard or Mouse or Lightgun or Pointer - *Awaiting description.*

-* RetroPad w/Analog - Joypad with analog or Joypad without analog or Keyboard or Mouse or Lightgun or Pointer - *Awaiting description.*
+* RetroPad w/Analog - Joypad or Keyboard or Mouse or Lightgun or Pointer - *Awaiting description.*

 ### Controllers graph
 --OPTIONAL SECTION--